 Holiday leave will continue to be accrued during the furloughed period.

 How will holiday entitlement and pay be treated during the furlough period?

 Whilst an employee is furloughed, no other payments should be made.
 The employee is in effect temporarily ‘laid off’ as opposed to permanently laid off.

 Employees can request and take holiday days and bank holidays in the usual way during a period of furlough leave.
-They must however seek agreement from their employer first.
-Furlough workers must get their usual pay in full for the holiday, bank holidays taken.
+They must, however, seek agreement from their employer first.
+Furlough workers must get their usual pay in full for the holiday, bank holidays are taken.